rootsecdev/Microsoft-Blue-Forest/Honeypots/ADFakeCreds/Readme.md

    ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Honeypots/Screenshots/HoneyTokens4.JPG)

-5. Next attacker attempts to pass the hass using a psexec using our fake AD credentials
+5. Next attacker attempts to pass the hash using a psexec using our fake AD credentials

    ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Honeypots/Screenshots/HoneyTokens5.JPG)

 6. Here is what to look for in event logging to detect PtH activity on the fake account.

    ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Honeypots/Screenshots/HoneyTokens6.JPG)

+## How to automate spreading fake ad creds with group policy